GlitchHunterCoder/Bloxd-NativeKit/README.md

 ## All Developer Features

 - `createNative(blueprint)` — full blueprint API, every aspect of the type is configurable
-- `convertNative(GlobalObj, options)` — auto-derives a blueprint from an existing intrinsic
+- `convertNative(GlobalObj, options)` — auto-derives a blueprint from an existing intrinsic, returns a plain editable object
+- **blueprint is mutable** — edit any field between `convertNative` and `createNative` to customise behaviour before the constructor is built
 - **reference-based** — built-in methods are forwarded via reference, not cloned
 - **read-only tolerant** — non-configurable or non-writable properties are skipped during conversion rather than throwing
 - **unified call/construct path** — same internal logic handles both `MyType(x)` and `new MyType(x)`